-L-Tyrosine serves as a precurser for the catecholamines.
-First it is converted into L-Dopa, then dopamine, noradrenaline, and finally adrenaline.
-The main mechanism behind tyrosines nootropic activity is through this pathway.
-Tyrosine is in effect the main building block for the production of these neurotransmitters.
+L-Tyrosine serves as a precursor for the catecholamines.
+First, it is converted into L-Dopa, then dopamine, noradrenaline, and finally adrenaline.
+The primary mechanism behind tyrosines nootropic activity is through this pathway.
+Tyrosine is in effect the fundamental building block for the production of these neurotransmitters.

-As a building block, tyrosine does not do much in terms of stimulating the production of these neurotransmitters, but will support the action of other nootropics that act to upregulate the production of these catelcholamine neurotransmitters.
+As a building block, tyrosine does not do much concerning stimulating the production of these neurotransmitters but will support the activities of other nootropics that act to upregulate the production of these catecholamine neurotransmitters.